 The state Legislature provides ESDs with a small "core" allocation.
 It supports some of the costs associated with mandated services like district financial assistance, including budget and financial review services, and various state reporting requirements.
 Currently, it supports less than 5% of an ESD's total budget.

-Local school directors elect a seven-member board to govern their ESD.
+Local school directors elect a 7- to 9-member board to govern their ESD.
 Each board member represents school districts within the ESD region.
 The ESD board has the responsibility to hire a superintendent to manage its affairs.

 ESD superintendents oversee agency operations.